mequieroir/app/README.md

 ### Run UnitTests

-Simply open a Terminal window and run `npm run tests` to start all your [karma][karma] unit tests.
+Simply open a Terminal window and run `npm run tests` to start all your [Karma][karma] unit tests.

 ## Continuous Integration

 ### Travis CI

-[travis][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
-The angular-seed project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub. [link text itself][link text itself]
+[Travis-CI][travis] is a continuous integration service, which can monitor GitHub for new commits to your repository and execute scripts such as building the app or running tests.
+The angular-seed project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.

 ## Deploy